In-House Agencies are the New Black

 Flexible Contracts lead by Marketing Procurement

 Control is shifting in a paramount fashion.
-So agencies need to work with brands on to rethink business terms like rebates, data ownership, and audit rights.
+So agencies need to work with brands to rethink business terms like rebates, data ownership, and audit rights.
 If they need help coming up with the right terms and conditions, they always have marketing procurement to help them.